sherifabdlnaby/kubephp/README.md

 5. Serving Static content with default cache `7d`
 6. Metrics endpoint at `:8080/stub_status` from localhost only.

-##### Note

-> At build time, Image will run `nginx -t` to check config file syntax is OK.

-## 3. Post Deployment Custom Scripts

-Post Installation scripts should be configured in `composer.json` in the `post-install-cmd` [part](https://getcomposer.org/doc/articles/scripts.md#command-events).

-However, Sometimes, some packages have commands that need to be run on startup, that are not compatible with composer, provided in the image a shell script `post-deployment.sh`[🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/docker/post-deployment.sh) that will be executed after deployment.
-Special about this file that it comes loaded with all OS Environment variables **as well as defaults from `.env` and `.env.${APP_ENV}` files.** so it won't need a special treatment handling parameters.

-> It is still discouraged to be used if it's possible to run these commands using composer scripts.

-## 3. Supervisor Consumers

-If you have consumers (e.g rabbitMq or Kafka consumers) that need to be run under supervisor, you can define these at `docker/conf/supervisor/*`, which will run by the `supervisor` image target.

-## 4. Cron Commands

-If you have cron jobs, you can define them in `docker/conf/crontab`, which will run by the `cron` image target.

 --------

 # Misc Notes